obiwanjacobi/Zlang/docs/compiler/checked.md

 Use functions that do extra checking like bounds and overflow checking using a compiler option.
 This make the code safer but also bigger and slower.
 Typically on during development and off for release.

-User should also be able to write a checked and unchecked version of function.
+User should also be able to write a checked and unchecked version of a function.

 ## Code Contracts